 Senior doctors contributing to the report also recommended that community care and social care should be available seven days a week to support urgent and emergency care services, which would mean patients could be safely discharged outside of normal working hours.

-The College of Emergency Medicine wants community care to be located in emergency rooms to 'bridge the gap' between emergency and social care (Getty) In a strongly-worded warning to Government the president of the College of Emergency Medicine, Dr Clifford Mann, said “It would be nothing short of a scandal if these recommendations were not acted on.
+In a strongly-worded warning to Government the president of the College of Emergency Medicine, Dr Clifford Mann, said “It would be nothing short of a scandal if these recommendations were not acted on.
 The time for action is now.”

 Sir Richard Thompson, president of The Royal College of Physicians, said “Over the past few years, services for ill patients have been stretched by the sheer amount of acute and emergency admissions, and we have to plan better for the future to protect patient safety.
 These thirteen recommendations are practical, evidence-based, and produced by doctors who care for patients daily – if we do not implement them, we shall simply walk blindfold into another winter crisis.”